appwrite/hacktoberfest/README.md

 npm run dev -- --open
 ```

-## Building
+## 🔨 Building

-Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
+Before creating a production version of the app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
 Then:

 ```bash
 npm run build
 ```

 > You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

+## 🤕 Support
+At any point, if you are stuck, feel free to hop on our [Discord server](https://appwrite.io/discord) to ask questions or seek mentorship!
+Happy Coding!